stephsuber/renci-website/src/content/news/features/2010/12/16_nc-state-viz-program/index.md

 Yi and Yingling will create a visual 3D mapping tool that allows researchers to compare the sequential and structural differences between cellulose synthase proteins from different plants.
 The research team will also visualize the results of molecular dynamics simulations in order to understand the relationship between mutations caused by a change in a single amino acid and changes to the protein structure.
 Because these single amino acid mutations are functionally important to the protein, a better understanding of their impact on the protein structure could help scientists learn to manipulate cellulose synthesis.

-“Three dimensional comparisons of protein structure can provide many insights into protein functions and how to manipulate proteins to better understand the effects of mutations,” said Yingling.
-“Current visualization techniques lack simple and clean tools that allow the use of 3D structural information to analyze the genetic alignments and mutations.
-We want to work with RENCI to create a tool that uses spatial distance in the 3D structure to create images that are much more useful for analysis.”
+"Three dimensional comparisons of protein structure can provide many insights into protein functions and how to manipulate proteins to better understand the effects of mutations," said Yingling.
+"Current visualization techniques lack simple and clean tools that allow the use of 3D structural information to analyze the genetic alignments and mutations.
+We want to work with RENCI to create a tool that uses spatial distance in the 3D structure to create images that are much more useful for analysis."
 <ul>
 	<li><strong>Visualization of terrain evolution: from animations to space-time cube</strong>